renands/RMLPCA/cran-comments.md

 ## Resubmission
+This is a resubmission.
+In this version I have:
 * Changed version number to a more sensible number, 0.0.1
 * Added a reference in the Description that explains all the algorithms in this package